vamshi-afk/python-learning-curve/README.md

 This repository contains practice scripts and concise learning notes from my Python journey.

-I'm currently following the free Python course from [GeeksforGeeks](https://www.geeksforgeeks.org/courses/python-course-certification-free) as my primary resource.
+I have completed the free Python course from [GeeksforGeeks](https://www.geeksforgeeks.org/courses/python-course-certification-free) as my primary resource.

 > ⚠️ These notes are **not teaching material**.
 They're written to **help me retain and revisit tricky concepts**, not explain every beginner term.
 If you're looking for definitions like "What is a string?" — you won't find them here.